Algovate/Quanta/README.md

 ## 🙏 Acknowledgments

-BetaArena CLI represents the next generation of AI-powered quantitative trading systems, combining advanced machine learning models with sophisticated risk management and real-time market analysis.
+BetaArena represents the next generation of AI-powered quantitative trading systems, combining advanced machine learning models with sophisticated risk management and real-time market analysis.

 **BetaArena** - Where AI meets quantitative trading in real-time.

+## 📞 Support

+- 📖 Documentation: Check `--help` for command options
+- 🐛 Issues: Report bugs via GitHub Issues
+- 💡 Contributions: Pull requests welcome!

+---

+**Disclaimer**: This software is provided "as-is" without warranty.
+Trading cryptocurrencies carries significant risk.
+Always use simulation mode for testing and never invest more than you can afford to lose.